b2renger/Introduction_A-frame/README.md

 ## The tools

 We use several tools :
-- a web plateform to write our code and test our projects : [ProjectIDX](https://idx.dev/)
+- a web plateform to write our code and test our projects : [Firebase studio](https://firebase.studio/)
 - a source versionning plateform to publish and host our final project : [github](https://github.com)
 - a library for content / assets  manipulation : [A-Frame](https://aframe.io/)
 - a library for marker detection / gps markers in augmented reality : [ARjs](https://ar-js-org.github.io/AR.js-Docs/)